magbay/LAN-Chat/README2.md

         sio.emit("chat", {"text": info})

 @sio.event
+# This function runs when the AI bot disconnects from the chat server
+# It just prints a message
+#
 def disconnect():
     print("[AI] Disconnected from chat server.")

+# This function sends a prompt to the AI API and returns the reply
+# It supports both LM Studio and Ollama APIs
+# It retries if the model is still loading
+# Handles errors and prints debug info
+#
 def generate_reply(prompt):
     if AI_API_TYPE == "lmstudio":
         prompt_limited = f"{prompt}\nAnswer concisely and directly.
 Only provide the answer, no extra commentary."